jgudec/LegionGo2AdaptiveBrightness/README.md

 pnpm run build
 ```

-Afterwards, you can place the entire `LegionGoRemapper` folder in the `~/homebrew/plugins` directly, then restart your plugin service
+Afterwards, you can place the entire `LegionGo2AdaptiveBrightness` folder in the `~/homebrew/plugins` directly, then restart your plugin service

 ```bash
 sudo systemctl restart plugin_loader.service